IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

 Chapter 1.1.1 Early Database Management Systems
   - The first important applications of DBMS's were ones where data was composed of many small items
-    ex: Banks, Airlines etc.
+    - ex: Banks, Airlines etc.

 Chapter 1.1.2 Relational Database Systems
-  - view of data organized as tables called relations.
+  - View of data organized as tables called relations.
   - Object-oriented features have infiltrated the relational model.

 Chapter 1.1.3 Smaller and Smaller Systems
   - Today, hundreds of gigabytes fit on a single disk, and it is quite feasible to run a DBMS on a personal computer.

 Chapter 1.1.4 Bigger and Bigger Systems
   - On the other hand, a gigabyte is not that much data any more.

 Chapter 1.1.5 Information Integration
-  -  information integration: joining the information contained in many related databases into a whole.
+  - Information integration: joining the information contained in many related databases into a whole.

 Chapter 1.2 Overview of a Database Management System
   - Two distinct sources of commands to the DBMS: